cjmedina02/Patty-Agentic-AI-Assistant/README.md

 **Course:** COMPE 475 – Microprocessors
 **Institution:** San Diego State University
 **Author:** Christopher John Macabenta Medina
-**Module:** 15 – Hazard Detection & Resolution (Final)

 ---

 ## Overview

 Korra is a multi-agent AI system built with [LangGraph](https://github.com/langchain-ai/langgraph) that simulates how a modern CPU pipeline detects and resolves hazards.
-Each agent in the system maps to a functional unit in a real processor pipeline, and the supervisor acts as the CPU Control Unit — routing tasks, detecting conflicts, and applying resolution strategies in real time.
+Each agent maps to a functional unit in a real processor pipeline, and the supervisor acts as the CPU Control Unit — decoding requests, routing them to the right worker, and applying resolution strategies when pipeline conflicts arise.

-The system is built on top of the LangGraph ReAct agent template and extended across four sections (Modules 13–15) to layer increasingly complex hazard mechanisms.
+The system implements all four classical CPU hazard types — structural, data forwarding, data stalling, and control — entirely in software using conversational AI agents.

 ---